 Mingei joins seemingly irreconcilable opposites - East and West, tradition and modernity, function and pure form, rusticity and sophistication, intuition and intellect, chance and intention, restraint and exuberance, the unknown craftsman and the artist potter - into a dynamic harmony that brings together head, heart, and hand.

-Each time Hamada Shoji, perhaps the most famous Japanese potter of the 20th century and one of Mingei's founders, lit his noborigama (climbing kiln) in Mashiko, he would pour an offering of sake, toss a pinch of salt, and pray to the kiln gods to "give birth to good things."
+Each time Hamada Shoji, perhaps the most famous Japanese potter of the 20th century and one of Mingei's founders, lit his noborigama (climbing kiln) in Mashiko, he would bring an offering of sake, rice, and salt, and pray to the kiln goddess, kami-sama, to "give birth to good things."

 Beauty, then, would be "born," not "made," with the potter serving as a conduit in a process that was - and is - healthy, robust and free-flowing, almost nonchalant in its unforced grace and confidence.